Skip to main content

 required

 Description of why you’re requesting a signature.
-This is shown to the user in the UIP app.Example: "Sign Terms of Service" or "Acknowledge Privacy Policy"
+Shown to the user in the UIP app.Example: "Sign Terms of Service" or "Acknowledge Privacy Policy"

 signature_information